usmanhameed2017/Node-JS/Lecture-24/Theory.md

 - This `response.send()` function takes an object as input and it sends this to the `requesting client`.
 Here we are sending the string "Response From A Server"

-- This `app.listen()` function binds and listens for connections on the specified `host` and `por`t.
+- This `app.listen()` function binds and listens for connections on the specified `host` and `port`.
 Port is the only required parameter here.